We Dug Out a Cradle

 They said they might be pulling someone out soon so One of Us climbed onto the red-grey and talked to the specialist who had been traveling from big pile to big pile carrying a microphone to find the buried voices.
 The mole-man crawled into the crevices and strained to hear the smallest vibrations rippling from underneath and every time he raised his hand it was the largest crowd I’d ever heard being absolutely quiet.

 One of Us climbed back down to where The Rest of Us were still shoveling.
-“Smells like blood and death.
+“Smells like blood.
 Smells like the butcher’s.”
 His eyes didn’t meet ours and we didn’t meet his.

 We stumbled back like living dead to where we’d parked the white pickup truck and poured everything onto the empty bed.
 I jumped back into the driver’s seat and we watched bare streets pass us by, glimmering under the first orange sliver of the morning.
 She fell asleep on his shoulder and we didn’t talk or listen to the radio.